 Initialize the FeatureSubsetProcessor object.

-check\feature\subset\file(df, subset=None, sign=None)

-Check that feature subset file is complete and in the correct format.
+check_feature_subset_file(df: DataFrame, subset: str | None = None, sign: str | None = None) \rightarrow None Check that feature subset file is complete and in the correct format.

 Raises an exception if it finds any errors but otherwise returns nothing.